 Supervised Clinical Work

 A major component of the training program is the conduct of psychoanalysis by a candidate with consultative supervision by Supervision Analysts, in accord with the requirements of the American Psychoanalytic Association.
 These requirements include the creditable analysis of a minimum of three adult patients, at least one of each gender.
+A candidate in Adult Training may include one supervised child or adolescent case as one of the three required control cases.
 For candidates in the Child/Adolescent Analytic Program, the minimum is two adult patients and three child patients.

 "Supervision" means weekly individual discussion of a single analytic case.
 It is a collegial mentoring experience through which the candidate learns how to apply his or her developing knowledge of theory and technique within the clinical relationship.
 Fees for supervision are generally much reduced from the supervisors' usual fee, according to a formula that is linked to the fee paid to the candidate for the supervised case .